 Execution Engines#

-Each engine is identified by a tag value in the r2u2_engine_tag_t enum:
+Each engine is identified by a constant value:

 // Original Atomic Checker was 3, but has been removed since v4.0

-Of these five values, only two are “real” (BZ, and TL), while the other three are used internally by the monitor for signaling.
+Of these three values, only two are “real” (BZ and TL), while CG is used internally by the monitor for signaling.

 Instruction Dispatch#